What would you do for a loved one?

 ARLEIGH: She pauses as she enters the room.
 Dressed in a purple evening dress that she designed with spaghetti straps, black sandals, and a strand of pearls around her neck and matching teardrop pearl and diamond earrings.

 "Jax, are you in here, why are the lights out?"

-Adjusting her eyes to the dark she sees him standing at the window.
-Turning to face her he kneels down on one knee as she approaches him.
+Adjusting her eyes to the dark, she sees him standing at the window.
+Turning to face her, he kneels on one knee as she approaches him.

 "Jax, what are you doing in the dark?"

 She looks about the room and sees the candles burning on the table in the dining room.

 "Jax?" she pauses, looking down into his beautiful brown eyes, her heart starts to pound at a rate that catches her breath.